-- A. A student who is a member of the armed forces of the United States, on active duty stationed in this state, except a member of the armed forces assigned for educational purposes, shall be entitled to resident classification until he/she has resided in the state the minimum time necessary to become a resident. - B. A student who is a natural or adopted child, stepchild or spouse and who is a dependent of a member of the armed forces of the United States stationed in this state on active duty, shall be entitled to resident classification until the student had resided in the state the minimum time necessary to become a resident, as long as continuous attendance is maintained at an institution.
+- A. A student who is a member of the armed forces of the United States, on active duty stationed in this state, except a member of the armed forces assigned for educational purposes, shall be entitled to resident classification until he/she has resided in the state the minimum time necessary to become a resident. - B. A student who is a natural or adopted child, stepchild or spouse and who is a dependent of a member of the armed forces of the United States stationed in this state on active duty, shall be entitled to resident classification until the student has resided in the state the minimum time necessary to become a resident, as long as continuous attendance is maintained at an institution.
 Should the member of the armed forces of the United States be thereafter transferred on military orders directly to a place outside the United States, where the member continues to serve in the armed forces of the United States, the student shall not lose the resident classification until he/she has resided in the state the minimum time necessary to become a resident, so long as continuous attendance is maintained at an institution. - C. A student who is an adult alien will be entitled to resident classification if lawfully admitted to the United States for permanent residence in accordance with all applicable laws of the United States provided that he/she has had residence in the state for more than one year after such admission prior to the residence determination date for the term for which he or she proposed to attend an institution. - D. A student who is a minor alien will be entitled to resident classification if both he/she and his/her parents have been lawfully admitted to the United States for permanent residence in accordance with all applicable laws of the United States, provided that the parent has had residence in the state for more than one year after such admission, prior to the residence determination date for the term for which he or she proposes to attend an institution.

-- E. A student who is an apprentice, as defined in Section 3077 of the Labor Code, will be entitled to resident classification for school attendance. - F. A student holding a valid credential authorizing service in a public school and employed in a certificated full-time position by a community college district, will be given residence classification. - G. A student who is a full-time employee of an educational institution of higher learning, or whose parent or spouse is a full-time employee, will be entitled to resident classification until he/she has resided in the state the minimum time necessary to become a resident.
+- E A student who is an apprentice, as defined in Section 3077 of the Labor Code, will be entitled to resident classification for school attendance. - F. A student holding a valid credential authorizing service in a public school and employed in a certificated full-time position by a community college district, will be given residence classification. - G. A student who is a full-time employee of an educational institution of higher learning. or whose parent or spouse is a full-time employee, will be entitled to resident classification until he/she has resided in the state the minimum time necessary to become a resident. - H. A student who (1) has not been an adult resident of California for more than one year and (2) is the dependent child of a California resident who has had residence in California for more than one year prior to the residence determination date, shall be entitled to resident classification.
+This exception shall continue until the student has resided in the state the minimum time necessary to become a resident, so long as continuous attendance is maintained at an institution (ECS 68076)